 Once it’s all in place you can if you want start to tighten the fasteners to stop it wobbling quite so much, but don’t tighten fully as there is an important step along the way.
 This is where you measure and place the Z axis brackets from the rear of the fame.
 I have taken a screen shot of the measurements that you need depending on the dimensions of your particular printer and highlighted the one I am building.
 This information is taken from the piper website Here

 So that’s what I did, I made sure mine was set to 64mm Once that was done I tightened both the bottom Z brackets and then moved onto the top.
-Tightening a couple of joints and brackets till it felt relatively secure. the reason I didn’t tighten all of the joints was because we will need to install more parts onto the chassis in the next part of the piper build, but until then it’s great to look at it built and all together.
-Looks striking I think you’ll agree.
+Tightening a couple of joints and brackets till it felt relatively secure. the reason I didn’t tighten all of the joints was because we will need to install more parts onto the chassis in the next part of the piper build, but until then it’s great to see it built and all together.